Tips for visiting Santa Barbara:

 - Getting to Santa Barbara: you can drive up the Pacific Highway from Los Angeles, fly into Santa Barbara airport with United or take the Pacific Surfliner (train) up the coast.

-- Once you’re in Santa Barbara, you can walk, bike, drive or hop on the downtown and waterfront shuttles (see schedule here).
+- Once you’re in the city, you can walk, bike, drive or hop on the downtown and waterfront shuttles (see schedule here).

 - I’ve stayed in a few hotels and Airbnbs in Santa Barbara.
 I enjoyed the experience because we got the inside scoop on the local spots and things to do and renting a room in a house was also much more affordable than most hotel rooms in the area.